Henry Rollins: Black Flag

-Rollins Band and solo releases
+Rollins Band, solo releases, and spoken word

-Before Black Flag disbanded in August 1986, Rollins had already toured as a solo spoken word artist.
-He released two solo records in 1987, Hot Animal Machine, a collaboration with guitarist Chris Haskett, and Drive by Shooting, recorded as "Henrietta Collins and the Wifebeating Childhaters"; Rollins also released his second spoken word album, Big Ugly Mouth in the same year.
+Before Black Flag disbanded in August 1986, Rollins had already toured as a solo spoken-word artist.
+He released two solo records in 1987, Hot Animal Machine, a collaboration with guitarist Chris Haskett, and Drive by Shooting, recorded as "Henrietta Collins and the Wifebeating Childhaters"; Rollins also released his second spoken word album, Big Ugly Mouth, in the same year.
 Along with Haskett, Rollins soon added Andrew Weiss and Sim Cain, both former members of Ginn's side-project Gone, and called the new group Rollins Band.
 The band toured relentlessly, and their 1987 debut album, Life Time, was quickly followed by the outtakes and live collection Do It.
-The band continued to tour throughout 1988; in 1989 another Rollins Band album, Hard Volume was released.
+The band continued to tour throughout 1988; in 1989 another Rollins Band album, Hard Volume, was released.
 Another live album, Turned On, and another spoken word release, Live at McCabe's, followed in 1990.

 In 1991, the Rollins Band signed a distribution deal with Imago Records and appeared at the Lollapalooza festival; both improved the band's presence.
-However, in December 1991, Rollins and his best friend Joe Cole were accosted by two armed robbers outside Rollins' home.
-Cole was murdered by a gunshot to the head, Rollins escaped without injury but police suspected him in the murder and detained him for ten hours.
+However, in December 1991, Rollins and his best friend Joe Cole were accosted by two armed robbers outside Rollins's home.
+Cole was murdered by a gunshot to the head; Rollins escaped without injury but police suspected him in the murder and detained him for ten hours.
 Although traumatized by Cole's death, as chronicled in his book Now Watch Him Die, Rollins continued to release new material; the spoken-word album Human Butt appeared in 1992 on his own record label, 2.13.61.
-The Rollins Band released The End of Silence, Rollins' first charting album.
+The Rollins Band released The End of Silence, Rollins's first charting album.

 The following year, Rollins released a spoken-word double album, The Boxed Life.
 The Rollins Band embarked upon the End of Silence tour; bassist Weiss was fired toward its end, and replaced by funk and jazz bassist Melvin Gibbs.
-According to critic Steve Huey, 1994 was Rollins' "breakout year".
+According to critic Steve Huey, 1994 was Rollins's "breakout year".
 The Rollins Band appeared at Woodstock 94 and released Weight, which ranked on the Billboard Top 40.
 Rollins released Get in the Van: On the Road with Black Flag, a double-disc set of him reading from his Black Flag tour diary of the same name; he won the Grammy for Best Spoken Word Recording as a result.
 Rollins was named 1994's "Man of the Year" by the American men's magazine Details and became a contributing columnist to the magazine.
 With the increased exposure, Rollins made several appearances on American music channels MTV and VH1 around this time, and made his Hollywood film debut in 1994 in The Chase playing a police officer.